mumuki/mulang/README.md

 (Interface Identifier [Identifier] Expression)
 ```

-#### Semantics

-Object oriented programming global interface or contract declaration,

 #### Example

-composed by a name, superinterfaces and a body

-#### Example

 ### `Rule`

+> Logic programming declaration of a fact, composed by the rue name, rule arguments, and rule body

 #### Syntax